When a crisis hits, whether it’s a natural disaster or workplace violence, being proactive in your disaster recovery planning is vital.

 - Some people will be over-doers and will need help from you in relinquishing their extra job duties and taking a break to avoid burnout.

-Disaster recovery planning requires thinking ahead and preparing as many resources as possible to help you when a crisis hits.
+A solid disaster recovery plan requires thinking ahead and preparing as many resources as possible to help you when a crisis hits.
 The best place to keep this information is in your employee handbook so that it can be accessed easily.

 Things to include: